 “I never expected to receive the incredible relief that you provided through Homesmith.
 It will be hard for you to believe what your help meant to me!
 In many ways, you literally made all of these problems disappear!
 Mom is now safe in a nearby apartment, all her bills paid off, and happy.
 For me, two years of terrible dread and hopelessness is over.”

 Hoarding Houses We Buy and How it Works

 Homesmith mostly buys single family hoarder houses but will consider any type of dwelling in Ohio.
-Here are examples of some of the hoarding houses we have purchased:
+We buy hoarder houses fast and here are examples of some of the hoarder houses we have purchased:

 If you are responsible for selling a Hoarder House in Columbus or anywhere in Ohio, Homesmith can really help in a situation like this because we are cash home buyers.
 Once we see the property, we will give you a written offer within 24-48 hours, and we can open escrow immediately.
 Our deposit amount will be non-refundable, so you know we are serious about buying the house.
 We will close in a time frame that works for you (can be as fast as one week).